jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Traditional reports that rely on manual analysis of multiple information sources are slow, costly, and often outdated by the time they reach their audience.
-This approach hinders organizations ability to seize opportunities, mitigate risks, and adapt to changing situations.
+This approach hinders organizations’ ability to seize opportunities, mitigate risks, and adapt to changing situations.
 We solved this problem by applying the latest Azure OpenAI